stephen-hlx/overcooked/README.md

 It is easy to understand that the client can have an interface because an in-memory implementation makes it easy to test the usage of the client, e.g. using it as an in-memory mock.
-On the other hand, the in-memory service implementation, like the `TransactionManagerService`, makes it easy for the model verification to restore the state of the service using local states.
+On the other hand, the in-memory service implementation, like the `TransactionManager`, makes it easy for the model verification to restore the state of the service using local states.

-Both the participants, `ResourceManager` and `TransactionManager`, implement their service and client interfaces.
+Both the participants, `ResourceManagerActor` and `TransactionManagerActor`, implement their service and client interfaces.
 In production code, these interfaces will have the implementations that are usually integrated with other services, e.g. storage.
 However, for model verification, an in-memory implementation representing its state is required as that allows the reconstruction of the actors.

 ![OvercookedCodeStructure](doc/overcooked.svg)

-For example, in production code, `ResourceManagerService` would use the `TransactionManagerClient` to let `TransactionManagerService` know that it is prepared for commit:
+For example, in production code, `ResourceManager` would use the `TransactionManagerClient` to let `TransactionManager` know that it is prepared for commit:
 ```java
 class ResourceManagerService {